 Job Titles for Graduates of the Medical Assistant Program

-The following list includes, but is not limited to, many of the most common job titles for which this course of study prepares students and requires the use of the skills learned as a predominant component of the job.
+The following list includes, but is not limited to, many of the most common job titles for which this Hunter Business School course of study prepares students and requires the use of the skills learned as a predominant component of the job.

-The following are the Medical Assistant training program outcomes at Hunter Business School for the single-year percentages from the 2016 cohort of the program’s most recent Annual Report Form.
+The following are the Medical Assistant training program outcomes at Hunter Business School, Levittown and Medford campuses, for the single-year percentages from the 2018 graduates of the program’s most recent Annual Report Form.